agude/agude.github.io/_drafts/2020-02-10-my_sons_language_development_comparison.md

 description: >
   Being a nerd dad, I recorded all the words my first two sons spoke as they learned them.
 Now, I compare their language development rate!
-image: /files/my-sons-words-comparison/Articulation_by_j_w_orr.png
+image: /files/my-sons-words-comparison/coal_miners_child_in_grade_school_lejunior_harlan_county_kentucky.jpg
 image_alt: >
-  A woodcut by J. W. Orr showing a woman using a blackboard to teach young children how to pronounce words.
+  Black and white photo of a young boy at a school desk.
 ---

 {% capture file_dir %}/files/my-sons-words-comparison/{% endcapture %}